numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

      - Python uses 0 (zero) based indexing.
 The initial element of a sequence is found using a[0].

-   * - MATLAB®'s scripting language was created for doing linear algebra.
-       MATLAB's syntax for some array manipulations is more compact than NumPy's.The syntax for basic matrix operations is nice and clean, but the API for adding GUIs and making full-fledged applications is more or less an afterthought.
+   * - MATLAB®'s scripting language was created for doing linear algebra so the syntax for some array manipulations is more compact than NumPy's.
+The syntax for basic matrix operations is nice and clean, but the API for adding GUIs and making full-fledged applications is more or less an afterthought.
      - NumPy is  based on Python, which was designed from the outset to be an